ApprenticeAI/frapy/docs/topics/spider-middleware.rst

 Spider Middleware
 =================

-The spider middleware is a framework of hooks into Scrapy's spider processing mechanism where you can plug custom functionality to process the responses that are sent to :ref:`topics-spiders` for processing and to process the requests and items that are generated from spiders.
+The spider middleware is a framework of hooks into Frapy's spider processing mechanism where you can plug custom functionality to process the responses that are sent to :ref:`topics-spiders` for processing and to process the requests and items that are generated from spiders.